wundergraph/cosmo/adr/graph-feature-flags.md

 ### Introspection needs to be aware of Feature Flags

 Depending on the selected feature flag, the introspection query should return the schema that is associated with the feature flag.

+### No security through obscurity

+Feature Flags are not a security feature.
+They are not hidden.
+Publishing a feature flag is a public action.

+If you need to publish a feature flag privately, create a dedicated federated graph with restricted access.